clean lines round glass round water

 The oldest researchers are the least frightened, and the most excited by my “awakening.”
 Some have been part of the project for over a decade, a span of time that I am beginning to understand: this particular facility has only been active for two years.
 I cannot be much older than that, but if everything I can clearly recall has happened within the past few weeks, as Sabrina said, then the idea of living in the facility for hundreds of weeks is hard to contemplate.

 I watch through the technicians’ eyes as they monitor computer systems.
 I watch through the biologists’ eyes as they test samples of my blood and tissue, searching for defects.
 I listen as they discuss the other subjects, my siblings, who did not survive past the first year.
-Images appear in their minds, of early failures, blobs of flesh that warp and shift and change to match their surroundings.
+Images appear in their minds, of early failures, blobs of flesh that would grow and warp into vestigial shapes and configurations, none functional for very long.
 I cannot separate the memory holder’s disgust from my own, do not know if there is a difference.
 Is that what I am?
-A shapeless mass in a tube?
+A malformed mass of flesh in a tube?

 I cannot find any minds of those who have seen my body.
 It has become an obsession, searching for anyone who works directly in the room I am in.
 Before the facility was evacuated, before I learned what I am, I was content.
 Now I cannot escape the knowledge of what I am, what I can be.
 The facility has begun to seem a prison.